 Corporate Partnerships: Corporate_Partnerships@sdlifesaving.org

-Qualified memebers can register by completing the following form; http://www.sdlifesaving.org/SDLA_Membership.doc, and mailing a check to the address listed above.
+Qualified memebers can register by completing the following form; http://www.sdlifesaving.org/SDLA_Membership.doc, and mailing a check to the address listed above, or pay for your membership on our Web Store.
 Membership forms can also be handed directly to Jeffrey Hattfield, SDLA President.
 Please send an email to Jeff once you send in your membership application as a reminder to check the PO box.